sacrom-wongbe/edx-course-completion-predictor/README.md

 # edX Course Completion Predictor

 This project builds a machine learning model to predict whether students will complete online courses on the edX platform, using de-identified data from HarvardX and MITx.
+Opted away from neural networks, focused on more classic models used in industry to do quick analyses.

 ## Models Used
 - Logistic Regression